neurocompnerds/MosaiC-All/README.md

 - To filter parental mosaic variant calls based on transmission to children

 5.1 Prefilter
-- Identify inherited variants that expected to be mosaic based on AAF and GT, using GATKHC outputs
+- Identify inherited variants that are predicted to be mosaic in a parent based on AAF and GT, using GATKHC outputs

 Command: